Neurofibromatosis

 Schwannomatosis diagnosis is based on these criteria:

-• If you’re 30 or older, you have no evidence of vestibular tumors on an MRI scan, no known NF2 gene mutation, and two or more schwannomas within or between skin layers, one being confirmed by a biopsy.
+• If you’re 30 or older, you have no evidence of vestibular tumors on an MRI scan, no known NF2 gene mutation, and two or more schwannomas within or between skin layers, including one confirmed by a biopsy.

 • You have one schwannoma confirmed by biopsy and a first-degree relative who also meets the criteria.